-How to submitThe candidate or his/her supervisor has to submit
+How to submitThe candidate or his/her supervisor should submit

 - the thesis (ps or pdf file);

 - a detailed description (not longer than 20 pages) of the thesis in ENGLISH (ps or pdf file);

 - a supporting letter by the PhD advisor and two supporting letters by other senior researchers (in English); supporting letters can also be sent directly to Thomas Schwentick (firstname.lastname@example.org);

 - a short CV of the candidate;

 - a copy of the document asserting that the thesis was accepted as a PhD thesis at a recognized University (or equivalent institution) and that the candidate has received his/her PhD within the specified period.

 - Subject: Ackermann Award Submission